Generalization of RLVR Using Causal Reasoning as a Testbed: Additional Details of Experiment Setup

 Additional hyper-parameters for our GRPO variant include a 0 coefficient on the KL term, a PPO clip ratio low of 0.2, high of 0.28, and c of 10, and token level averaging when computing the advantage function, following enhancements described in DAPO (aside from dynamic sampling) \cite{yu2025dapoopensourcellmreinforcement} and its \href{https://github.com/volcengine/verl/blob/main/recipe/dapo/run_dapo_early_qwen2.5_32b.sh}{implementation} in VeRL \citep{sheng2024hybridflow} .
 We use Adam optimizer \citep{kingma2017adammethodstochasticoptimization} with default parameters, weight decay of 0.1 and no warmup steps.

 For DAPO runs, we focus on its curriculum aspect, disabling the overlong buffer, and setting a stricter filtering of accuracy between $(0.09, 0.91)$ which corresponds to more than 3 out of 32 rollouts being correct and more than 3 out of 32 rollouts being incorrect.
 We chose this filtering range in hopes of seeing stronger effects with filtering compared to $(0, 1)$ range originally used in DAPO \citep{yu2025dapoopensourcellmreinforcement}.
 However, our results showed no significant difference compared to GRPO.
+See results in \cref{app:results} with rows labeled with ``cur'' for curriculum.